 - ATV XC1/XC2, 4x4 Pro, and WXC racers may only compete in one race per day.
 Bike XC1/XC2/XC3 racers may only compete in one race per weekend.

 - Riders must register for the race before riding their machine anywhere, may not exceed 1st gear idle when traveling to/from their pit area, and must always wear a helmet.
 Warm-up riding is limited to the start area and only after an official has given permission and the rider has registered for the event.

 - Riders must first obtain a transponder.
 Units can be purchased/rented at each event.
 For best results, mount the unit on the rider’s chest protector or on the front fender.
 Transponders have a 2-year battery life from the date printed on the unit.
 Once the unit fails to read at Tech Inspection, or exceeds the battery life, riders must purchase/rent a new unit.
-For 2018, all pro racers must obtain a new transponder prior to competing.

 - Riders will receive two numbered Helmet Tags for emergency back-up scoring, to be placed on either side of the helmet chin area, and a class color-coded tag to be placed on the back of the helmet.
 Helmet tags may not be trimmed less than 3”.

 - All machines and rider helmets must be taken through Tech Inspection prior to racing for the purpose of inspecting transponder functionality, Helmet Tag placement, number assignment, and contingency eligibility.
 Safety equipment and machine eligibility are the sole responsibility of the rider.

 - Start Selection: The Start Horn will signal that the XC1 Class will line up in 15 minutes.
 XC1, 4x4 Pro and WXC classes will line up during Opening Ceremonies.
 XC2 and XC3 classes will select start positions immediately after the start of their respective morning Amateur race.
 Place markers will be provided for this purpose.